 - Waste management infrastructure including recycling shall be provided within all areas, both back and front of house. - A 'green team' should be considered to facilitate waste management. - A daily cleaning and emptying schedule shall be maintained.
 Data will be made available for wider carbon footprinting. - A suitable number of drinking water stations will be available throughout the venue for use by regatta stakeholders.

 Official Vessels

-World Sailing shall approve all official vessels, and photo and broadcast drivers.
-Low carbon options for support fleets should be proposed by the Host .
+World Sailing shall approve all official vessels and drivers.
+Low carbon options for support fleets should be put forward by the Host .

 The following is an estimate of required vessels:

 Race Management